 Along the way, Louis and Renato have played countless other gigs together: at Jimmy Mak’s, the Safeway Waterfront Blues Festival, and elsewhere throughout the Northwest.
-They've also performed on ten critically acclaimed CDs together, with the last three being honored by Downbeat magazine as the "Best Albums of the Year" (for 2016, 2018, and 2019).
+They've also performed on ten critically acclaimed CDs together, with the last three--released on Louis' Shoug Records label--being honored by Downbeat magazine as among the "Best Albums of the Year" (for 2016, 2018, and 2019).